Make It Yours

 A morning flight takes you to the lively town of El Calafate to begin our Argentina travels.
 Upon arrival, you'll begin the four hour drive across the rugged landscape toward Chalten.
 Along the way, a Patagonia guide will introduce you to the region's history, ecology and magnificent geography.
 This evening, meet your trekking guide for a briefing of the next day's trek.

 Your four day trekking adventure begins today as we hike through subantarctic forest and passing the small glacier lake named Piedras Blancas that is situated below and filled by waters from a glacier that bears the same name.
 Your route runs parallel with the Rio Blanco before you begin the toughest part of your trek - a fifty minute climb that zigzags up a 45º slope.
 Your efforts are more than rewarded when you arrive at the eerily still glacial Laguna de Los Tres with one of Patagonia's best panoramic vistas (and quite possibly in the world)!
-Enjoy lunch and feast on the views of the colossus of granite, ice, and sky.
-As you near your campsite on Lake Capri, Mount Fitz Roy looms ahead in the distance.
-7 hours of hiking covering 11 miles (18 km).
+Enjoy lunch and take in the view of Mount Fitz Roy, which hovers above you amidst the clouds.
+Continue on to your campsite at Poincenot.
+7 hours of hiking covering 9 miles (14 km).

-After breakfast near Lake Capri, we start our trek to Camp Torre and pass two lagoons appropriately named Madre and Hija (Mother and Daughter).
+After breakfast, we start our trek to Camp Torre and pass two lagoons appropriately named Madre and Hija (Mother and Daughter).
 We'll be passing through a living natural history lesson on glaciation and learn about the history that created this stunning landscape.
 We'll keep our eyes out for Andean condors, Magellenic woodpeckers and other Patagonian wildlife along our way.
-This segment lasts six hours to get to the camp.
+This segment lasts four hours to get to the camp.
 There is an optional extra hike from Lago Torre to Mirador Maestri for an extra two hour hike to the old base camp for climbers who explored the Torre Massif in the early 1970's.
-7 hours of hiking covering 9 miles (14 km) if completing the full hike.
+6 hours of hiking covering 7 miles (10 km) if completing the full hike.